feathersjs/docs/guides/security.md

 Here are some things that you should be aware of when writing your app to make sure it is secure.

-- Make sure to set up proper [event channels](api/channels.md) so that only clients that are allowed to see them can see real-time updates
+- Make sure to set up proper [event channels](../api/channels.md) so that only clients that are allowed to see them can see real-time updates
 - Use hooks to check security roles to make sure users can only access data they should be permitted to.
 You can find useful hook utilities in [feathers-hooks-common](https://feathers-plus.github.io/v1/feathers-hooks-common/) and [feathers-authentication-hooks](https://github.com/feathersjs-ecosystem/feathers-authentication-hooks/).
-- Restrict the [allowed database queries](api/databases/querying.md) to only the use cases your application requires by sanitizing `params.query` in a hook.
+- Restrict the [allowed database queries](../api/databases/querying.md) to only the use cases your application requires by sanitizing `params.query` in a hook.
-- Disable multiple element changes by throwing an error if `context.id === null`.
+- When you explicitly allowed multiple element changes, make sure queries are secured properly to limit the items that can be changed.

 - Escape any HTML and JavaScript to avoid XSS attacks.
 - Escape any SQL (typically done by the SQL library) to avoid SQL injection.